NicoleHall/Tweet-My-Rep/README.md

 Tweet My Rep is a self-guided project.
-This app will allow users to search their United States Congressional and Senate Representatives by zipcode.
+This app will allow users to search their United States Congressional and Senate Representatives by zip code.
 Once the congress members have been identified, app users will be able to send tweets to the legislators.

 Tweet My Rep will rely on the Twitter gem, the Devise Gem, Twitter's